antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 ## Overview

 This tool analyzes and ranks proteins based on their potential suitability for expression in cyanobacteria.
 It evaluates proteins based on size, specific post-translational modifications (PTMs), and cysteine content.
-The tool provides detailed information about why each protein passes or fails the screening process.
+The tool provides detailed information about why each protein passes or fails the screening process, including handling proteins with no PTM annotations.

 ## Requirements